naeouan/Dota2BlogSite/README.md

 Index.js
 - checks if a valid token is provided in the request cookies to check if user is authenticated.
 - registers new user by saving their username and hashed password in the database
-- route checks user credentials and, if correct, generates and sends JWT token back to the user
+- checks user credentials and, if correct, generates and sends JWT token back to the user
-- route retrieves the logged-in user’s profile if they provide a valid token
+- retrieves the logged-in user’s profile if they provide a valid token
 - logs out user by clearing JWT token from the cookies
-- route allows authenticated users to create a post, including uploading a file.
+- allows authenticated users to create a post, including uploading a file.
 - allows an authenticated user to update an existing post (only if they are the author).
 - retrieves a list of posts, sorted by creation date.
 - allows the author of a post to delete their post.